 How To Boost Nutrient Absorption?

 Now that you know how the nutrients are absorbed by the body and the critical function it plays, you might wonder how much control you have over the process.
 Fact is, you can do quite a lot to impact your body’s nutrient absorption—for good or worse.

 Here are a few things you should consider:

 Take a Probiotic

 One of the best ways to fortify your gut and support your nutrient absorption is to take a probiotic.
-This populates your gut microbiome with probiotic bacteria—healthy bacteria—that ensure a robust bacterial diversity, which helps your gut properly break down foods for absorption.
+Healthy gut supplements populate your gut microbiome with probiotic bacteria—healthy bacteria—that ensure a robust bacterial diversity, which helps your gut properly break down foods for absorption.